Are you paying enough attention to your on-page SEO?

 Instead, it will be dedicated entirely to one of the less known aspects of SEO – LSI keywords.

-Today you will learn how to improve your Google rankings by using LSI the right way.
+Today you will learn how to improve your Google rankings and traffic by using LSI the right way.

 For your convenience I created quick links, so if you are interested in a particular chapter of this article just use them.